-The Australian Brandenburg Orchestra and Brandenburg Choir transported their audience to Spain and South America for their annual Christmas affair this weekend at the Melbourne Recital Centre.
-Alongside more well known carols, the audience was treated to a mix of Spanish and Argentinian music – a fascinating introduction to some beautiful guitar and lute music, though perhaps not the most festive of programs.
+The Australian Brandenburg Orchestra and Brandenburg Choir transports their audience to Spain and South America for their annual Christmas affair at the Melbourne Recital Centre.
+Alongside more well-known carols, the audience is treated to a mix of Spanish and Argentinian music – a fascinating introduction to some beautiful guitar and lute music, though perhaps not the most festive of programs.

-The amount of music performed was impressive, if not a little tightly packed.
-Some numbers were superfluous – including two variations of Ding Dong Merrily On High – and diluted the impact of some of the more exciting numbers.
-Still, there was some especially beautiful instrumental music, such as the Jácara and Isaac Albéniz’s Leyenda.
+The amount of music performed is impressive, if not a little tightly packed.
+Some numbers are superfluous – including two variations of Ding Dong Merrily On High – and dilute the impact of some of the more exciting numbers.
+Still, there is some especially beautiful instrumental music, such as the Jácara and Isaac Albéniz’s Leyenda.

 Australian Brandenburg Orchestra’s Noël!
 Noël!
 2025.
 Photo © Laura Manariti

-The hall looked magical, with stars and fairylights hanging from the walls and ceiling.
-The lighting, though, felt a little improvised, dimming and changing at seemingly random points throughout the performance, but perhaps this was sorted for the second performance later that evening.
+The hall looks magical, with stars and fairylights hanging from the walls and ceiling.
+The lighting, though, feels a little improvised, dimming and changing at seemingly random points throughout the performance, but perhaps this will be sorted for the second performance later that evening.

 Comments